How to make a movie on iMovie

 The Apple App Store is teeming with products that help track your fitness, organize a calendar, or pass the time while waiting at the Department of Motor Vehicles.
 For more robust programs, Apple will bundle its most popular titles along with the operating systems.

-This includes such standards as iTunes for the music lovers, GarageBand for the music makers, and iMovie for budding directors.
-Not limited to the desktop computers, you can download music from a laptop, create a beat on an iPad, or make a movie—all on your iPhone.
+This includes such standards as iTunes for the film lovers, GarageBand for the film makers, and iMovie for budding directors.
+Not limited to the desktop computers, you can download film from a laptop, create a beat on an iPad, or make a movie—all on your iPhone.

 Make Your Movie with iMovie